Kozhikode–Thiruvananthapuram Jan Shatabdi Express: Name of the train

 Jan Shatabdi Express is a more affordable variety of the Shatabdi Express, which has both AC and non-AC accommodation.
 The word 'Jan' refers to common people.

 Route

 The train was initially running between Thiruvananthapuram Central and Ernakulam Junction via Alappuzha.
 The train was extended to Kozhikode on 14 August 2009.
 The train halts at 12 stations.

-Coach Composition
+Coach composition

-The train has 18 second class seating coaches named D1-D16 (including 2 SLRs- SL1 & SL2) and 3 AC Chair car coaches.
+The train has 18 second class seating coaches named D1-D17 (including 2 SLRs- SL1 and SL2) and 3 AC Chair car coaches.